markmcsherry/EMT-Vessels/docs/index.md

 ## What

 ### Aide Memoire / Cheat Sheets
-This section has has a number of Aid Memoire & Cheat Sheets in different formats
+This section has has a number of Aide Memoire & Cheat Sheets in different formats

 ### Skills Matrix
 This section has the Skills Matrix and links to usefull videos